Members of the Board of Trustees

 PGDip.
 Clin.
 Psych, MA, BA Hons (first class)

 Richard has remained active in health however.
-As well as his long term involvement with Hawksbury he has spent time as a Board Member on the old Otago Area Health Board, and since 2000 has been a member of the Otago DHB and then the Southern DHB.
+As well as his long-term involvement with Hawksbury he has spent time as a Board Member on the old Otago Area Health Board, and from 2000 until his recent retirement in 2019 he has been a member of the Otago DHB and then the Southern DHB.
 This included seven years as Chair of the Board.
-When the SDHB Board was dismissed by the Minister of Health in 2015 he was appointed by the Minister as a deputy Commissioner to run the DHB – a position he still holds.
+When the SDHB Board was dismissed by the Minister of Health in 2015 he was appointed by the Minister as a deputy Commissioner to run the DHB – a position he held until retiring in 2019.
 In 2010 he was elected as top polling Councillor to the Dunedin City Council.
 He served two terms as a Councillor before work pressure meant he decided not to stand for election in 2016.
 In his second term he was the Chair of Finance for the Council.
 Richard is also a Trustee or Director of a number of other organisations including the Health Care Otago Charitable Trust and was a director and Chairman of Composite Retail Group before relinquishing that position in 2015.
 From 2010 to 2013 he was a Board member of the Toitu Otago Settlers Museum.
+He is currently a Board member of Dunedin City Holdings, Dunedin Stadium Properties, and Dunedin Railways.

 Matthew Taylor - Treasurer

-In his day job, Matthew is the Managing Principal at Crowe Horwath for the Southern Region, which includes Otago and Canterbury and is responsible for the strategic direction and operational management of these firms.
-Across all areas of the business community, Matthew offers a complete range of business advisory and accounting services.
+In his day job, Matt is the Executive Managing Partner - NZ at Findex and is responsible for the strategic direction and operational management of their 23 offices around New Zealand.
+Across all areas of the business community, Matt offers a complete range of business advisory and accounting services.
 He is known for providing quality, practical advice based on tried and tested experience, combined with a dedication to clients and their businesses.

-Matthew grew up on the family Orchard in a farming community in Central Otago.
-He enjoys spending time with his wife and children, and when he is not travelling or enjoying his children’s’ pursuits, he is ride his bike, playing tennis, or in his garden.
+Matt grew up on the family Orchard in a farming community in Central Otago.
+He enjoys spending time with his wife and children, and when he is not travelling or enjoying his children’s’ pursuits, he rides his motorbike, spends time in his garden and plays golf.

 Catherine Woods - Board of Trustee member